MarkusBernhardt/robotframework-selenium2library-java/README.md

 * Wait Until Title Contains
 * Wait Until Title Not Contains

+We extended _wait_until to keep waiting, if a StaleElementReferenceException is thrown.

 We extended the following keywords to be called with a xpath statement that starts with "xpath=".
 * Get Matching Xpath Count